survivejs/webpack-book/manuscript/optimizing/03_setting_environment_variables.md

 * [compression-webpack-plugin](https://www.npmjs.com/package/compression-webpack-plugin) allows you to push the problem of generating compressed files to webpack.
 This can potentially save processing time on the server.
 * `webpack.optimize.UglifyJsPlugin` allows you to minify output using different heuristics.
 Some of them might break code unless you are careful.
-* `webpack.optimize.AggressiveSplittingPlugin` allows you to split code into smaller bundles as discussed in the *Splitting Bundles* chapter.
+* `webpack.optimize.AggressiveSplittingPlugin` allows you to split code into smaller bundles as discussed at the *Splitting Bundles* chapter.
 This can be particularly useful in HTTP/2 environment.
 * `webpack.optimize.CommonsChunkPlugin` makes it possible to extract common dependencies into bundles of their own.
 * `webpack.DefinePlugin` allows you to use feature flags in your code and eliminate the redundant code as discussed in this chapter.
 * [lodash-webpack-plugin](https://www.npmjs.com/package/lodash-webpack-plugin) creates smaller Lodash builds by replacing feature sets with smaller alternatives leading to more compact builds.